hamzahmd/github-profile-tracker/README.md

 - First, the components were formed with classes and props

+## Libraries

+- Axios library is used to get the API data from GitHub

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).